-There is some good news, however, for residents (or keen anglers) of neighboring states.
-If you hold a New Hampshire, Rhode Island, Connecticut, or Maine saltwater fishing license, then you can fish these waters for free!
+There is some good news, however, for anglers from neighboring states.
+If you hold a New Hampshire, Rhode Island, or Connecticut saltwater fishing license, then you can fish these waters for free!

 For freshwater anglers, you’ll need a license whichever way you intend on fishing.
 This time, all anglers over the age of 15 will need to buy a permit – although MA residents aged 15–17, or over 70, can get a free license.
 Get yours here!